-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2017 through 2020.
-Preliminary numbers for fiscal 2021 and projections for fiscal 2022 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2017 through 2021.
+Projections for fiscal 2022 have been prepared by the Executive Office for Administration and Finance.

 The following table sets forth the Commonwealth's budgeted operating funds revenues and expenditures for fiscal 2017 through fiscal 2021, and projected revenues and expenditures for fiscal 2022.
-See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS," "COMMONWEALTH REVENUES - Tax Revenue Forecasting," and "FISCAL 2021 AND FISCAL 2022 - Fiscal 2021."
+See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS," "COMMONWEALTH REVENUES - Tax Revenue Forecasting," and "FISCAL 2022."